JohnSnowLabs/johnsnowlabs/docs/_posts/HashamUlHaq/2021-05-05-sbiobertresolve_HPO_en.md

   sbert_embedder,
   resolver))

-val model = Seq("").toDF("text")
 val text = "She is followed by Dr. X in our office and has a history of severe tricuspid regurgitation.
 On 05/12/08,preserved left and right ventricular systolic function,aortic sclerosis with apparent mild aortic stenosis.
 She has previously had a Persantine Myoview nuclear rest-stress test scan completed at ABCD Medical Center in 07/06 that was negative.
 She has had significant mitral valve regurgitation in the past being moderate,but on the most recent echocardiogram on 05/12/08,that was not felt to be significant.
 She does have a history of significant hypertension in the past.
 She has had dizzy spells and denies clearly any true syncope.
-She has had bradycardia in the past from beta-blocker therapy." val data = Seq(text).toDF("text") val result = model.transform(data)
+She has had bradycardia in the past from beta-blocker therapy."

+val data = Seq(text).toDF("text")
+val result = pipeline(fit).transform(data)
 ```